After nearly blowing five-run lead, Orioles right the ship, head into break with 11-5 win

 After dropping the first five games of their seven-game road trip to end the first half of the season, the Orioles (42-46) salvaged a series split with the Twins by taking two straight games in Minnesota going into the All-Star break, marking just the fifth time this season the Orioles have won consecutive road games, and just the second time since since May 1.

-The Orioles' nine runs were the most they’ve scored since a 15-7 home win over the St. Louis Cardinals on June 17.
+The Orioles' 11 runs were the most they’ve scored since a 15-7 home win over the St. Louis Cardinals on June 17.

 Center fielder Adam Jones had his first multi-homer game of the year -- and the 11th of his career -- including a three-run blast four batters into the bottom of the first inning off Twins right-hander Kyle Gibson that landed in the second deck of the left-center-field stands.
 His blast – which went an estimated 452 feet, according to Statcast – was his longest of the season.